quora

 metalic chess board

-Garry Kasparov Turns 60: A Look Back at Iconic Chess Puzzles from the Legendary Career
+Top 5 Iconic Chess Puzzles from the Legendary Career of Garry Kasparov

-Today, April 13th, marks the 60th birthday of legendary Garry Kasparov, the 13th world champion and one of the greatest to ever do it.
+The 13th world champion Garry Kasparov is widely regarded as one of the greatest chess players to ever do it.
 His list of chess accomplishments is impressive, to say the least.
 Kasparov became the youngest ever undisputed World Chess Champion at the age of 22 by defeating Anatoly Karpov in 1985.
 He went on to defend his title successfully against formidable opponents, including Karpov twice, Nigel Short, Vishwanathan Anand, and Vladimir Kramnik.
 He also set many records along the way, including the longest period spent as the top-ranked player in the world, which lasted an incredible 255 months.

 1. Kasparov vs Karpov, 1985